 To be accepted here, you must have good grades on your high school diploma to achieve a higher ranking score than the other candidates.
 The school doesn’t require entrance exams.
 Also, you must provide an English certificate with at least a B2 level.
 Wroclaw Medical University is recognised by the WHO and is listed in WDOMS.

 12. University of Warmia and Mazury is a public school located in Olsztyn.
 It was established in 1999.
 The university campus is surrounded by lakes and forests, making it an excellent place for breaks between classes or leisure time.
 The school is famous for its high research activity.

 University of Warmia and Mazury requires candidates to sit an entrance exam in Biology, Chemistry, and Physics.
-But for a high ranking score, you will need good grades in your high school diploma.
+But for a high-ranking score, you will need good grades on your high school diploma.
 Also, you need to prove an English language proficiency at a B2 level.
 After graduation, you can start practising worldwide or continue your studies for a PhD degree.

 The university’s admission ranking is based only on your high school diploma grades.
 You don’t have to pass any entrance exams or interviews.
 Also, you can transfer from one medical school to Pomeranian Medical University.
 After graduation, you can start practising everywhere around the world.

 14. Medical University Of Gdańsk is among the most popular destinations to study Medicine abroad.
 Around 15% of the students here are international, coming from all around the globe.
 The university owns one of the most modern hospitals in Europe, providing free access for their students seeking extra experience and knowledge.